Unit of Forensic Medicine

 13. How many institutes of legal medicine are there in Switzerland ?

 There are four university institutes of legal medicine in Switzerland: Basle, Bern, Zurich and the University Center of Legal Medicine (CURML) which includes the institutes of Geneva and Lausanne.
-There is also a hospital institute of legal medicine in Saint-Gall.
+There are also three hospital institutes of legal medicine in Saint-Gall, Chur and Aarau.
 Information about the Swiss forensic institutes can be found on the website of the Swiss Society of Legal Medicine.